abdulcelil/parallel-components/README.md

 transfer them to the output queues they host.

-# Components are defined as:
+# Components are defined as

 The constructor must contain a connection number integer and a lambda expression.
 Connection number is the component number that receives results from this component.